A nutrient-rich feed improves all-round health and behaviour in horses. Find the best feed for your horse’s needs.

 Adding a high-quality vitamin and mineral supplement is the best way of ensuring your horse gets the nutrition it needs.

-Virbac’s FERAMO® EVERY HORSE and FERAMO® with CHROMIUM are great all-rounders, and supplies essential trace minerals, vitamins and amino acids.
+Virbac’s FERAMO® with CHROMIUM is a great all-rounder and supplies essential trace minerals, vitamins, and amino acids.

-Vitamin E is an important antioxidant in muscle and tissue cells and is essential to help ensure efficient aerobic energy use and the protection of fats metabolised in the muscle cells during exercise.
-A daily intake of at least 1000 IU of Vitamin E protects cell membranes against oxidation and risk of harmful compounds interfering with muscle activity.
+Vitamin E is an important antioxidant in muscle and tissue cells and is essential to help ensure efficient aerobic energy use and the protection of fats metabolized in the muscle cells during exercise.
+A daily intake of at least 1000 IU of Vitamin E protects cell membranes against oxidation and the risk of harmful compounds interfering with muscle activity.
 Most competitive horses benefit from 1000-1500 IU of Vitamin E daily.
-Natural Vitamin E, as in WHITE-E® powder, is a fat soluble stored form of Vitamin E that maintains higher levels in muscle, blood and tissue.
+Natural Vitamin E, as in WHITE-E® powder, is a fat-soluble stored form of Vitamin E that maintains higher levels in muscle, blood, and tissue.